Probing scalar-neutrino and scalar-dark-matter interactions with PandaX-4T

-The binned-likelihood spectral fit is performed over mediator masses $m_{\phi}$ ranging from 10~keV to 2390~keV in 20~keV steps, as well as for the massless scenario, with the signal amplitude allowed to float.
+The binned-likelihood spectral fit is performed for different mediator masses, as well as for the massless scenario, with the signal amplitude allowed to float.
+Under the on-shell mediator scenario, and accounting for the detector energy resolution and efficiency, the mediator mass $m_{\phi}$ is scanned from 10 keV to 2390 keV in steps of 20 keV.
 Gaussian penalty terms are applied to constrain the nuisance parameters, which account for uncertainties in the detection efficiency, event selection, and background modeling.
-A convolution method is employed to propagate the uncertainties of the energy response into the energy spectrum, ensuring that all relevant uncertainties are fully incorporated in the likelihood fit~\cite{PandaX:2024sds}.
+A convolution method is employed to propagate the uncertainties of the energy response into the energy spectrum, ensuring that all relevant uncertainties are fully incorporated in the likelihood fit.
+Additional details on the statistical approach can be found in Ref.~\cite{PandaX:2024sds}.
 Figure~\ref{fig:fit_result} shows the background-only fit to the SS energy spectrum, with contributions from other background components consistent with their expectations.
 No significant excess above the expected background was observed.